ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 From Friday until just before the matches, we didn't practice all that much, but played the maps as if we were playing a real match, checked if there were any weak parts or habits to note, and if there were, we simply tried to correct them.

-The two people that surprised me with their performance were ::Grape\1Tea::{ user=9540073 } and [chibamasu](https://osu.ppy.sh/users/16067522):
+The two people that surprised me with their performance were ::Grape\1Tea::{ user=9540073 } and ::chibamasu::{ user=16067522 }:

 - ::Grape\1Tea::{ user=9540073 } really surprised me by SSing every map in the Qualifiers, and with their overwhelming consistency in the map pools every week.
 - I played against ::chibamasu::{ user=16067522 } in the Round of 32, and I was impressed when they FC'd every FM map with HDHR and when they SS'd the NM5 map.
 Their HD skill and overall consistency really surprised me.
 Their HD2 play at the All-Star Showcase was impressive as well.